Felix313/Project-4-Sparkify_capstone/README.md

 Most of the results can be found in the notebook.
 Additional information and formatted results can be found in my Medium post [here](https://medium.com/@felix_kinzius/music-you-havent-even-thought-of-sparkify-111a85419c92).

-A brief summary of the results is that we can predict churn somehow well using a Gradient Boost Tree Classifier.
-As churn is not very likely, so the dataset is a bit imbalanced.
-Nonetheless, using thought-out Feature Engineering in combination with the GBT Model leads to somewhat reliable results.

 ## Acknowledgements